Skip to Main Content

 Fellow Selection

-Updated fellowship information, including information about number of slots available each academic year, can be found at the Americas Committee for Research and Treatment in MS (ACTRIMS®)-sponsored Directory of Neuroimmunology Fellowships.
-Applications are encourage to use this resource.
+Updated fellowship information, including information about the number of slots available each academic year, can be found in the Americas Committee for Research and Treatment in MS (ACTRIMS®)-sponsored Directory of Neuroimmunology Fellowships.
+Applicants are encouraged to use this resource.

 Contact Us